-“Góðan daginn" the elder man said.
+“Góðan daginn,” the elder man said.

-I replied "Good day to you, too.”
+Sean replied, “Good day to you, too.”

-"Ay, an American, yes, and what brings you to our little pool at the end of the world?”
+“Æ, an American, yes, and what brings you to our little pool at the end of the world?”

 “I am from Madrid, here on business.”

-“And you two, from Iceland no doubt?”
+“And you two, you are from Iceland no doubt?”

-“I’ve been all around the world, I went to Japan to study their fishing methods.
-They had a way of casting their nets, I learned it and I would always catch more fish and use less fuel than any other Icelandic trawlers, until I taught them how to do it."
+“I’ve fished all around the world,” said the older man, “I even went to Japan to study their fishing methods.
+I learned their way of casting nets.
+I was able to catch more fish and use less fuel than any of the other Icelandic trawler captains.”

 “Do you still get out on the ocean?”